 Documentation of the program typically includes a description of the structure, individual responsibilities, available resources and core processes associated with the program.
-Expanded guidance may be found in the ICAO SMM, Document 9859.

 Program Elements

 ORG 3.3.10 The Operator shall have a process for the investigation of aircraft accidents and incidents, to include reporting of events in accordance with requirements of the State.
 [SMS] (GM)